oscarzhou/gentls/README.md

 1. Mount your local directory to `/data` in the container.
 2. Set the `CN` environment variable to your domain or ip address.
 If you use for localhost, you can set `CN` to your private ip address.
 If you use for your domain, you can set `CN` to your domain.
 If you want to add multiple domains, you can use comma to separate them.
 3. Run the container.
-4. The generated certificates will be in the mounted directory.
+4. The certificates and key files will be generated in the mounted directory.

 ```
 mkdir -p certs